Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/ingress-to-gateway-migration.md

 > [Annotation description](/kubernetes-ingress-controller/latest/reference/annotations/#konghqcomheaders)

 If configured on an Ingress resource, this value sets the `HTTPRoute` header matching configuration.
 Only exact matching is supported.
-Since many values can be set for the same header name as a comma-separated list, each header value is used to create a match copy.
+Because many values can be set for the same header name as a comma-separated list, each header value is used to create a match copy.
 All the matches belonging to the same `HTTPRoute` rule are put in OR.